wjase/mwweb/docs/pages/exhibitions/index.md

 Coming up:

+A selection of works from Hope and Humanity, including Limerance, will be shown at the Royal United Hospital, Bath from mid-March until 31st May 2022.

 Newlyn Society of Artists, "Memory"
 Tremenheere Gallery, Tremenheere Sculpture Gardens, Nr Gulval, Penzance, TR20 8YL.
 Open 9th April to 1st May 2022.